-Milk is not only a good source of protein for vegetarians, but it also converts quickly into ojas, making it a healthy ayurvedic food.
-In recent months, research has been published indicating that milk actually decreases obesity, due to the holistic effect created by calcium and other nutrients.
+Milk is not only a good source of protein for vegetarians, but it also converts quickly into ojas, making it a healthy Ayurvedic food.
+Research indicates that milk actually decreases obesity, due to the holistic effect created by calcium and other nutrients.

 The Kapha pacifying diet also includes many healthy grains.
 Whole oats provide needed fiber, as does barley, quinoa and amaranth.
 Quinoa also contains zinc, which enhances fat metabolism.

 Of the whole grains, the most highly recommended fiber is barley.
 Barley is karshana, which means that it enhances fat metabolism.
 Barley contains fiber throughout its entire grain kernel.
 Even if the outer bran layer is removed, as in pearled barley, there is still enough fiber in the kernel.

 Even though the grain is processed to remove the hull, bran, and some of the inner layer, it still provides three grams of dietary fiber in a half cup serving.
 You can also eat barley flakes, quick-cooking barley, and hulled or hull-less barley.

 Maharishi Ayurveda does not encourage snacks, as it disrupts the digestive process to eat before the previous meal has been digested.
 Instead, it's better to eat balanced, freshly-cooked meals of organic foods flavored with all six tastes.